thumbtack/ESS-data/README.md

 ###Overview of Thumbtack's Economic Sentiment Survey (ESS)
 ####What is ESS?

 Every month, the [Thumbtack Economic Sentiment Survey](https://www.thumbtack.com/survey#/sentiment) captures the attitudes and perspectives of thousands of business owners from across the country to gauge how they are feeling about the economy and their businesses.
 Designed in coordination with economists at Bloomberg in 2012, Thumbtack's Economic Sentiment Survey captures a ground-level view of the economy in all 50 states.
-These business owners we hear from in this survey work in a variety of service-based industries, with occupations such as general contractor, interior designer, photographer, and personal trainer.
+The business owners we hear from in this survey work in a variety of service-based industries, with occupations such as general contractor, interior designer, photographer, and personal trainer.
 They are demographically and politically diverse: over 30% are non-white, 40% are female, and there are a near-identical number of self-identified Democrats and Republicans (24.65% and 24.32%, respectively).
 These respondents are largely mobile service professionals with five or fewer employees who operate in households across the United States.
 Because they are hard to reach, these professionals are frequently overlooked in other surveys of small businesses.

 ####How the data is collected####